 And teach me the power of a moment

 This challenges me to think differently in two ways.
 First is that I easily get distracted and forget the important thing that could be right in front of me…and I miss the opportunity to be a blessing to someone.
 Second is considering that life flashes by so quickly that if we miss those moments, we may never get them back again…so make the most of every moment.
 I think that is wise living.
-Wise living is a encouraging to others around you.
+Wise living is an encouragement to others around you.
 It gives a cup of cold water to someone parched and in need.
 Wise living also helps you live out the purpose of your own life.
 We are meant to not just live for ourselves and what we want to get out of life.
 Life is most meaningful when we aren’t self-focused and give of ourselves to others.

 So, don’t wait.
 Take every opportunity to encourage and give of yourself…every moment matters!
 What you find when you do take those occasions to invest in others will enrich your life many times over.